Soccera1/init/README.md

 ## Configuration

-Service scripts are located in `examples/`.
+Example service scripts are located in `examples/`.
 Dependencies are declared on the first line of runlevel-specific scripts (e.g., `1.service.sh`) using a `#` prefix followed by the generic script names.